 Context matches and double context matches can be used to reconstruct the exact same translation when a document or at least a part of it is exactly the same as the original document was.

 There is a 100%, 101%, or 102% match, but there is an asterisk before the number, why?

 In the translation editor, the status cell for each row shows the match rate of the last match that was inserted.
 When it appears like this: '*100%', '*101%', or '*102%', it means there were more than one exact or context or double-context matches for the same segment, and one of them was inserted.
-There is no guarantee that the one that was inserted was the best, so the translator may need to look at this segment.
+There is no guarantee that the one that was inserted was the best, so the translator should look at this segment.

 I see a different match rate, why?

 memoQ may show a different match rate than the text would suggest.
 On the one hand, memoQ takes the source of the match into account, not just the text itself.
 On the other hand, memoQ can correct the translation of matches in some special cases.

 - Penalties: memoQ will use a lower match rate if there is a penalty for a match.
 Penalties are set up in the settings of translation memories and LiveDocs.
 Here are the most frequent cases where memoQ may apply a penalty:

 - The match comes from a certain TM that we know to be unreliable.